LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

+#IGNORE THIS PAGE
+(this is being used as a temporary template for the lesson guides)

 Each class will have a playbook entry that contains the following information:
 1. Course schedule (F = full-class, G = small-group)
    1. Announcements and regular pep-talks (F)